rust-lang/book/src/ch17-02-concurrency-with-async.md

 on `tx` if we want to send messages from multiple futures.
 In Listing 17-12, we clone `tx`, creating `tx1` outside the first async block.
 We move `tx1` into that block just as we did before with `tx`.
 Then, later, we move the original `tx` into a *new* async block, where we send more messages on a slightly slower delay.
-(We happen to put this new async block after the async block for receiving messages, but it could go before it just as well.)
+We happen to put this new async block after the async block for receiving messages, but it could go before it just as well.
+They key is the order of the futures are awaited in, not the order they are created in.

 Both of the async blocks for sending messages need to be `async move` blocks, so that both `tx` and `tx1` get dropped when those blocks finish.
 Otherwise we will